Icinga/icinga2/doc/15-troubleshooting.md

 # nmap icinga2-agent1.localdomain
 ```

-### Cluster Troubleshooting SSL Errors <a id="troubleshooting-cluster-ssl-errors"></a>
+### Cluster Troubleshooting TLS Errors <a id="troubleshooting-cluster-tls-errors"></a>

-If the cluster communication fails with SSL error messages, make sure to check
+If the cluster communication fails with TLS/SSL error messages, make sure to check
 the following

-* File permissions on the SSL certificate files
+* File permissions on the TLS certificate files
 * Does the used CA match for all cluster endpoints?
   * Verify the `Issuer` being your trusted CA
   * Verify the `Subject` containing your endpoint's common name (CN)